Baba Farid: Poetry

+Baba Farid was the first major Punjabi poet.
+A section of his poetry is as follows:

 Mausoleum

 The small Shrine of Baba Farid is made of white marble with two doors, one facing east and called the Nūrī Darwāza or 'Gate of Light', and the second facing north called Bahishtī Darwāza, or 'Gate of Paradise'.
 There is also a long covered corridor.
 Inside the tomb are two white marbled graves.
 One is Baba Farid's, and the other is his elder son's.
 These graves are always covered by sheets of cloth called Chaddars (the green coloured chaddars are covered with Islamic verses), and flowers that are brought by visitors.
 The space inside the tomb is limited; not more than ten people can be inside at one time.
 Women are not allowed inside the tomb, but the late Benazir Bhutto, then Prime Minister of Pakistan, was permitted to enter inside by the shrine guardians, when she visited the shrine.
-Another rare exceptional case was the late Hajjah Kainz Hussain of Jhelum, wife of the late Haji Manzoor Hussain, who was allowed inside the tomb and was given a Chaddar,.
+Another rare exceptional case was the late Hajjah Kainz Hussain of Jhelum, wife of the late Haji Manzoor Hussain, who was allowed inside the tomb and was given a Chaddar.

 Charity food called Langar is distributed all day to visitors here and the Auqaf Department, which administers the shrine.
 The shrine is open all day and night for visitors.
 The shrine has its own huge electricity generator that is used whenever there is power cut or loadshedding, so the shrine remains bright all night, all year round.
 There is no separation of male and female areas but a small female area is also available.
 There is a big new mosque in the shrine.
 Thousands of people daily visit the shrine for their wishes and unresolvable matters; for this they vow to give to some charity when their wishes or problems are resolved.Imperial Gazetteer 1900 When their matters are solved they bring charity food for visitors and the poor, and drop money in big money boxes that are kept for this purpose.Imperial Gazetteer This money is collected by the Auqaf Department of the Government of Pakistan that looks after the shrine.

 On 25 October 2010, a bomb exploded outside the gates of the shrine, killing six people.